 We also took part in the evening dinners and of course on Kroj – traditional Folk costume parade.
 I had a short speech introducing ourselves and have mentioned “It is our first America visit, our first Genealogical conference participation and our first time in Kroj parade ;)”.
 We truly enjoyed the evening.

 We were very happy we could meet a Slovak-American icon, famous for her Love for Slovakia.
-Helene has been organizing tours to Slovakia for more than 25years.
-Helene was interested very much in our private small group tours and we exchanged lots of experiences.
+Helene has been organizing tours to Slovakia for more than 25 years.
+Helene was very interested in our private small group tours and we exchanged lots of experiences.
 She was so friendly, enthusiastic, full of humor and energy from the early morning sessions up to the very last evening Folk Dance and Folk Costume Parade.

-We promoted our lovely Slovakia on the conference and shared a booth with Judith Northup-Bennett, our partner for Slovakia Heritage Tours (tours with fixed departures every September since 2011).
+We promoted our lovely Slovakia at the conference and shared a booth with Judith Northup-Bennett, our partner for Slovakia Heritage Tours (tours with fixed departures every September since 2011).

 People were curious about our offer of specialized Ancestry Private Tours where we help to connect the travelers and their Slovak relatives, organize family reunions, taking photos, and making videos.